themesberg/flowbite/content/components/modal.md

 ## Modal with progress bar

-Use this modal example with form input element to receive information from your users with the advantage of not having to link to another page but keeping the user on the currently active page.
-A great example would be a login or a register form.
+This modal can be used to show the progress of a task to your users.
+It can be used to show the progress of a file upload or a task that is being processed.

 {{< example id="modal-progress-example" github="components/modal.md" class="flex justify-center" show_dark=true iframeHeight="600" >}}